k3s-io/docs/docs/installation/configuration.md

 Multiple configuration files are supported.
 By default, configuration files are read from `/etc/rancher/k3s/config.yaml` and `/etc/rancher/k3s/config.yaml.d/*.yaml` in alphabetical order.

 By default, the last value found for a given key will be used.
 A `+` can be appended to the key to append the value to the existing string or slice, instead of replacing it.
-All subsequent entries of this key will also require a `+` to prevent overwriting the entire value.
+All occurrences of this key in subsequent files will also require a `+` to prevent overwriting the accumulated value.

 An example of multiple config files is below: